Dad Stole Wife's Skincare Products — Then Beat The Industry At Its Own Game

 He wasn’t alone.
 Dividends sold out in just a few days during its soft launch, confirming Rosenblum’s hunch that men were ready for something different.

-Now, he’s preparing for a second release this July, selling exclusively through the Dividends Wellness website: www.dividendsmen.com.
+Now, he’s preparing for a second release this July, selling exclusively through the Dividends Wellness website.
+Several people have already joined a waitlist for the new products at dividendsmen.com.

 He believes the brand’s straightforward approach resonates with men who’ve felt ignored — or alienated — by existing skincare lines.